nxskok/pasias/docs/03-data-summaries.md

 <img src="03-data-summaries_files/figure-html/unnamed-chunk-16-1.png" width="672"  />

-The high weight is actually an outlier, but look at all those outliers at the bottom!\endnote{When Tukey, a name we will see again, invented the boxplot in the 1950s, 500 observations would have been considered a big data set.
-He designed the boxplot to produce a sensible number of outliers for the typical size of data set of his day, but a boxplot of a large data set tends to have a lot of outliers that are probably not really outliers at all.}
+The high weight is actually an outlier, but look at all those outliers at the bottom!
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">When Tukey, a name we will see again, invented  the boxplot in the 1950s, 500 observations would have been  considered a big data set.
+He designed the boxplot to produce a  sensible number of outliers for the typical size of data set of his  day, but a boxplot of a large data set tends to have a lot of  outliers that are probably not really outliers at all.</span>

 *I* think the reason for those extra very low values is that they are the premature births (that can result in *very* small